Make Driving in Europe

 And some of the things to think about before you book…

 - You or one of your travel companions has to do the work…driving in Europe.

 - Driving in major cities in Europe can be more difficult than at home...parking is usually very limited and expensive.
 Start the driving portion of your trip when you’re ready to leave a city or if you already have the car, stay on the outskirts and use public transportation to go into the city..
 It's better not to drive in an unfamiliar city.

 - Do you drive on the left or the right at home?
 Only in Great Britain, Ireland, Malta and Cyprus do they drive on the left.

 - It may take some time for you to become familiar with traffic rules and the local driving habits.
 In the European Travel Resource Center you find direct links to helpful driving tips for each country.

 - Rental car bills are often a shock…local taxes, insurance and other costs are high...know the facts in advance.

 Renting a car in Europe…first, you must decide

 - What size car

-Not too small and not too big… In Wales I was once upgraded to a Mercedes because the company did not have anything smaller.
+Not too small but also not too big!
+In Wales I was once upgraded to a Mercedes because the company did not have anything smaller.
 It was too big to drive on the narrow roads…and for me driving on the left side with a large car was certainly not a pleasure.